Nothing completes a hot bowl of chili like homemade cornbread, and this jalapeno cornbread recipe from my mom perfectly complements my dad’s chili.

-Now, here is the cornbread I made to accompany my dad’s chili which I shared with you yesterday.
+You can’t have chili without cornbread, and this right here is the cornbread I made to accompany my dad’s chili which I shared with yesterday.
 I thought it was a perfect match-up since this cornbread recipe I got from my mom, who got it from a friend in Texas back in the day.
 And since it’s from Texas, you know it has to be good!
-But if somehow Texas isn’t reason enough, there’s also a whole can of cream style corn, cheddar cheese, and jalapeno in the mix.
+But if somehow Texas isn’t reason enough, it’s also made with cream style corn, colby longhorn cheese, and jalapeno in the mix.
 Yum!

 This recipe produces a moist cornbread, which is how I like it.
-So I apologize if you’re a dry cornbread person because you’re missing out!
+Sorry, not sorry if you’re a dry cornbread person because you’re missing out!
 And it’s incredibly easy to throw together.
 You literally mix all the ingredients in one bowl, pour into a greased pan and bake.
+Get fancy and add sliced jalapenos on top since you have extra time (maybe a little post-oven honey drizzle too).
 Of course you could also make them into muffins if you so desire (which would require a shorter baking time).

 - In a large bowl, thoroughly mix all ingredients together.
-Pour mixture into the prepared pan and bake for 50-60 minutes, or until toothpick inserting in the middle comes out with moist crumbs.
+Pour mixture into the prepared pan and bake for 50-60 minutes (20-25 for muffins), or until toothpick inserted in the middle comes out with moist crumbs.

 Source: Adapted slightly from my mom’s friend, 1982

 Did you make this recipe?
 I want to see!
 Tag @THESPIFFYCOOKIE on Instagram and hashtag it #THESPIFFYCOOKIE